- Working with SAS

-If you are a graduate or professional students at Dartmouth College (i.e. enrolled in Arts and Sciences Graduate Programs, The Dartmouth Institute for Health Policy and Clinical Practice, Dartmouth Medical School, Thayer School of Engineering, or the Tuck School of Business), the College encourages you to consult the appropriate accessibility services liason at that School who may be able to help you informally resolve your concerns.
+If you are a graduate or professional students at Dartmouth College (i.e. enrolled in Arts and Sciences Graduate Programs, The Dartmouth Institute for Health Policy and Clinical Practice, Dartmouth Medical School, Thayer School of Engineering, or the Tuck School of Business), the College encourages you to consult the appropriate accessibility services liason at that School, as they may be able to help you informally resolve your concerns.

-Any student (undergraduate or graduate) who is dissatisfied with the informal resolution process appropriate to their undergraduate or School status, or who wishes to file a formal complaint at the outset may submit a formal grievance to the Office of Institutional Diversity and Equity (IDE).
-A document outlining the grievance submission process can be found on the IDE website.
+Any student (undergraduate or graduate) who is dissatisfied with the informal resolution process appropriate to their undergraduate or School status, or who wishes to file a formal complaint at the outset may consult with the ADA Coordinator or submit a formal grievance.
+See the Institutional Diversity & Equity website for more information on the student grievance process, which includes an online grievance submission form.

-Community members and guests using Dartmouth College facilities, programs, services, and activities should contact the 504/ADA Coordinator at the Office of Institutional Diversity and Equity.
+Community members and guests using Dartmouth College facilities, programs, services, and activities should contact the ADA Coordinator at the Office of Institutional Diversity and Equity.

 Students who have questions or concerns about any aspect of campus accessibility, possible discrimination, campus policies or procedures, services or academic adjustments, or who believe they may have been discriminated against on the basis of disability, are encouraged to discuss the matter with the SAS Director at (603) 646-9900.